 Repeat this for as many products as you want.

 Go to Editor > Save Public Certificate and save the public certificate.
 You don't have to add the certificate to your project - it is only required for the RevenueCat service to validate sandbox receipts from the simulator.

 Go to your app's StoreKit Testing settings and upload the certificate to your app.
 If successful, you should see Certificate added.

 You're ready to make purchases locally in the simulator!

 Build and run your app on your device.
 When you attempt to make a purchase, you may be still be prompted to sign in with the sandbox account you just created.

 Apple may prompt you to sign into an iTunes account whenever you make or restore a purchase.
 When using Purchases, this could only happen when you call

 .restoreTransactions.
-Developers don't have control over the type of prompt that is shown (Touch Id, password, etc.)
+Developers don't have control over the type of prompt that is shown (Face ID, Touch ID, password, etc.)